Bornittah/countries-api/README.md

 >Here are the key features of the application.

-- Fetches data from the OpenWeatherMap API
+- Fetches data from the rest countries API
 - Displays a home page with different regions in the world
 - Allows users to click on each region to view detailed  information
 - Search bar to filter regions, countries by name